elastic/security-documents-generator/README.md

 ### Alert document

-To modify alert document, you can change `createAlert.mjs` file.
+To modify alert document, you can change `createAlert.ts` file.

 ### How to test Risk Score Api